bongio94/auto_ofp/README.md

 # auto_ofp
-A web too for generating a SimBrief Dispatch page from a Flight Number
+A web tool for generating a SimBrief Dispatch page from a Flight Number